Asabeneh/30-Days-Of-Python/day_4_operators_and_decisions/day_4_operators_and_decisions.md

 **Precedence** is the rule that tells Python which operation to perform first when an expression contains several operators.

 **Identity** asks whether two names refer to the very same object. **Equality** asks whether two values have the same contents.
 These questions are related, but they are not the same question.

+## Topics

+This lesson teaches **Python Operators, Comparisons, and Decisions** as a sequence of topics.
+Read the topics in order: first understand the basic idea, then learn the syntax, then study variations and boundaries, and finally apply the idea to a bounded cybersecurity fixture.

 ## 1. What an operator is